Diabetes type 1: what treatments work?

 Regular activity is just as important for children with type 1 diabetes as for adults.
 You should encourage your child to be active every day.
 This could mean things like:

 making regular trips to the playground, and

-encouraging your child to take part in activities such as sport and dance.
+encouraging your child to take part in activities such as sports and dance.